Skip to content

 Default Values

-Default values are only applied when the component is first created:
+Default values are only applied when the component is first created.
+If the parent component re-renders and passes the same defaults again, the component's current state is left untouched:

 erb